The Department of Philosophy offers programs of study that lead to the Doctor of Philosophy, Master of Arts, and Bachelor of Arts.

 Admission to the program is subject to the admission restrictions and application processes that pertain currently to the Major in Political Science.
 In addition to faculty requirements, the program has philosophy and political science requirements.

-Political Science Requirements: Students take an 18-credit core plus 12 credits of electives at the 300-/400-level.
+Political Science Requirements: Students take an 18-credit core plus 12 credits of electives.
+Of these 30 credits, at least 18 must be at the 300 level or above.
 The 18-credit core consists of POLI 100, 101, 110, 240, 380, and 3 credits selected from courses numbered 340-349.

 For an Honours degree a student must complete at least 60 credits (and no more than 72 credits) in Philosophy, subject to the following requirements.